Motors are electric equipment that draw current to run, each motor has a designed value of rated current to draw in normal operation.

 Electric motors are fixed power equipment, when the voltage drops, the motor draws more current to produce its torque.

-A motor draws a specific quantity of electricity from the line in order to drive its mechanical load attached to the shaft.
+A motor draws a specific quantity of electricity from the line to drive its mechanical load attached to the shaft.
 The motor’s power consumption is roughly correlated to the voltage-current (amps).

-Motor voltage drop cause the motor temperature to increase due to the higher current value, if the motor protection device fails to trip the motor will burn out.
+Motor voltage drop causes the motor temperature to increase due to the higher current value, if the motor protection device fails to trip the motor will burn out.

 low insulation resistance